 Some studies suggest that the electromagnetic radiation produced by mobile phones causes harm to human health.
 Brain cancer has been cited as a possible effect of long term regular phone usage.
-However, it should be noted that there is no solid agreement on the level of harm that may caused by mobile phones.
+However, it should be noted that there is no solid agreement on the level of harm that may or may not be caused by mobile phones.

 16. Under Surveillance